 Port districts may annually levy for Industrial Development District (IDD) purposes when they have adopted a comprehensive scheme of harbor improvements and industrial development.
-Levies for IDD purposes are treated as though they are separate regular property tax levies made by or for a separate taxing district.
+For IDD purposes, levies are treated as though they are separate regular property tax levies made by or for a separate taxing district.
 The Port may impose up to three periods of multiyear IDD levies.
 The multiyear levy periods do not have to be continuous, but they may not overlap.
 Except as otherwise provided, a multiyear levy period may not exceed twenty years from the date the first levy is made in the period.
-No levy in any period may exceed forty-five cents per thousand dollars of assessed value of the Port district.
-The Port has only utilized one of the available three, multiyear IDD levy periods, which occurred from 1986-1992.
-The Port does not intend to utilize this type of levy at this time.
+No levy in any period may exceed forty-five cents per thousand dollars of the assessed value of the Port district.
+The Port has only utilized one of the three available multiyear IDD levy periods, which occurred from 1986-1992.
+The Port does not intend to employ this type of levy at this time.